zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_partition.rst

 image_name
   Name of the ISO image for :literal:`state=iso\_mount` (required).
 Not permitted for any other :literal:`state` values.

-  This value is shown in the 'boot-iso-image-name' property of the partition.
+  This value is shown in the 'boot\-iso\-image\-name' property of the partition.

   If an ISO image with this name is already mounted to the partition, the new image will not be mounted.
 The image conntent is not verified.